-Perseverance is the centerpiece of NASA's Mars 2020 mission, which is currently slated to blast off from Cape Canaveral, Florida, in July or August 2020, when Earth and Mars are positioned to require the least amount of power for interplanetary travel.
+Perseverance is the centerpiece of NASA's Mars 2020 mission, which blasted off from Cape Canaveral, Florida, on July 30, 2020, at a time when Earth and Mars were positioned to require the least amount of power for interplanetary travel.
 It is scheduled to land on Feb.
 18, 2021, with an initial mission duration of at least one Martian year, or 687 Earth-days.

 The car-sized rover is about 10 feet long (not including the arm), 9 feet wide, and 7 feet tall (about 3 meters long, 2.7 meters wide, and 2.2 meters tall).
 At 2,314 lbs.
 (1,050 kilograms), Perseverance weighs less than a compact car.

 If photos and sketches of the Perseverance rover look familiar, that's because the robotic explorer is largely based off its predecessor, the Mars Science Laboratory (MSL) Curiosity rover.
 Roughly 85% of the new rover's mass is based on this "heritage hardware."

 "The fact that so much of the hardware has already been designed — or even already exists — is a major advantage for this mission," Jim Watzin, director of NASA's Mars Exploration Program, said in a statement.
 "It saves us money, time and most of all, reduces risk."